andrewklajman/rp4/README.md

-I would like to add the following
-- i need to remember to update the linux kernel to the latest
-- Create script to test hdd read and write
-- Use better WIFI connection
-    - My Wifi router will not work.
-    - Need to check my stuff at mums
+# NEXT TEXT
+- Confirm static IP is applied
+- Confirm tools are present
+- DONE Ensure that services only spin up when hdd is mounted.
+- DONE Jellyfin: Correction: /etc/jellyfin files were not being correctly copied accross before.
+Ensure application starts
+- DONE SSH Forwarding: Turned off compression
+- DONE Browsers: Removed 7.browsers script (no longer needed)
+- DONE Squid Proxy: Implemented squid proxy

+# TODO: Immediate
 - external encrypted hdd
     * I need to register the speed of this
 - Tailscale
 - NginX Reverse Proxy on public IP
+    * Will need to setup a cloudflare connection
+- Use better WIFI connection
+    - My Wifi router will not work.
+    - Need to check my stuff at mums
 - Access to eReader

-Note:
+- System Disk Encryption
+- zsh + completion
+- Send log files to git repository
+- Encrypting the System Drive.

+# NOTE:
-- FOr odd reason if i place my external hdd in usb3 then wifi will not work
+- For odd reason if i place my external hdd in usb3 then wifi will not work

-Maybe
-- update date and tie to sydney
+# TODO: A thought
+- Understand iproute, ifup, ifdown, iptables, ...
 - Implement a firewall:
     * Is this needed with NordVpn?
     * I think it might interfere with Nordvpn maybe
-- Understand iproute, ifup, ifdown, iptables, ...
 - Pi DNS Server
     * Problem with this is that I would be useing the NordVPN DNS by default
     * However i could be setting my own DNS names
     * The problem that I have with this is that I understand that with nordvpnp you can override the DNS.
 But I want to add to it.

-- Calibre
+NOTE NEEDED
+- Calibre: Just not sure if i really need this
 - quick image (dd version of bare, dd version of bare with nordvpn)
     * I tested this but really it does not work.
 It takes n extramely long time to create the image and I would need to redo it each time i modify the script
 - Git repository